 Students gain knowledge and practical hands-on experience in materials and methods of historic preservation and restoration construction for stairs.
 Specific projects determined by instructor and student interest.
-Prerequisites: IT 140, IT 141 and 3 credits of Construction Skills.
-FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011
+Course may be repeated up to four credits.
+Prerequisite: IT 140, IT 141 and 3 credits of Construction Skills.